Yaakov Mutzafi

-Early life and marriage
+Early life

-Yaakov Mutzafi was born in Baghdad, Ottoman Iraq, the son of Ezra Mutzafi and Mazal Tov.
-He received an early Torah education from his grandfather, Moshe Mutzafi, and his primary education at Midrash Talmud Torah alongside his life-long friend and colleague Silman Mutzafi.
-For his secondary education, Mutzafi was enrolled at Midrash Bet Zilkha, where he received instruction from Ephraim HaCohen, Shimon Agassi, and Sadqa Hussein, the latter with whom Mutzafi would share a lifetime of collaboration.
-He was later to be the student of Yehuda Fatiyah.

-Mutzafi married the daughter of Sasson Dangour, founder of Yeshivath Dorshei Torah, where he would subsequently continue his studies alongside Silman Hugi Aboudi.
+Yaakov Mutzafi was born in Baghdad, Ottoman Iraq, the son of Ezra Musafi and Mazzal Tob.
+He received an early Torah education from his grandfather, Moshe Musafi, and his primary education at Midrash Talmud Torah alongside his life-long friend and colleague Silman Mutzafi.
+For his secondary education, Mutzafi was enrolled at Midrash Bet Zilkha, where he received instruction from Ephraim HaCohen, Shimon Agassi, Yehuda Fatiyah and Sadqa Hussein, the latter with whom Mutzafi would share a lifetime of collaboration.
+He was later in charge of his own yeshiva within Midrash Bet Zilkha, which catered to students who were materially self-supporting.
+Mutzafi was affiliated with Yeshivath Dorshei Torah, where he studied alongside Silman Hugi Aboudi.

-Final years in Iraq
+Career

 During the late 1930s, the British-backed Kingdom of Iraq was coming under increased pressure from pro-German Arab nationalists who were constantly agitating against the royal government, with Jews and other minorities caught in the middle.
 The building political pressure boiled over into a bloody pogrom against the Jews in Baghdad on June 1–2, 1941, which became known as the farhud.
 Over 180 Jews were killed, with many more injured in the violence.
 Mutzafi raced to open up the gates of Midrash Bet Zilkha to the surviving Jews who were evicted from their homes, and arranged for their upkeep via donations received from philanthropists in the community.

 Move to Jerusalem

 With the tumultuous years of World War II over, the long history of the Jews in Iraq was entering its final phase.
 With the founding of the new state of Israel, Jewish life in the Arab world was becoming more precarious by the day.
+Between 1951 and 1952, the bulk of the Iraqi Jewish community was airlifted to Israel in what became known as Operation Ezra and Nehemiah.

 Although he spent countless hours tending to the spiritual needs of the community, Mutzafi reasoned that there could be no viable future left for the Jews in Iraq.
 He had previously spent one month visiting with his former teacher Sadqa Hussein in Jerusalem, and in 1950 he finally moved there.
 He immediately took up scholarly residence at Shemesh Sedaqah Synagogue, where he was to serve as hazzan and rosh yeshiva, at first under the wing of his master.
 Upon the latter's death in 1961, Mutzafi inherited the full mantle of spiritual leadership of the transplanted community in Israel.
 Mutzafi could be seen, adorned in jellabiya and fez, giving council and administering blessings to Jews of various persuasions in the Beit Yisrael neighborhood.